delainy-spencer/one-click-hugo-cms/site/content/post/ways-parents-save/index.md

 - Batch cook or freeze extras to reduce waste

 **Try this:**
 Keep a “Data Dinner Log” — list your top 10 budget-friendly meals, the per-meal cost, and how long they take.
-Over time, you’ll see which meals give the best *ROI for your time and money.*
+Over time, you’ll see which meals give the best *ROI for your time and money.* My favorite log book for family meal planning is [this one from Amazon](https://amzn.to/3KFCkRK).

 ---